There are several ways to own and use a timeshare. It’s important to know the difference between all different types of timeshares.

 If you believe your timeshare was misrepresented, seek legal help to cancel a timeshare contract .

 If you want to own the bricks and mortar of a property, a fee simple is the best option.
 Yet, if you’re happy to move on in 20 to 30 years, you’d be smart to opt for a leasehold.

 If you want to visit the same property for one week each year, a fixed week or floating timeshare is ideal.

 Yet, if you want to explore the world a little bit more, the smart move might be to buy into the points system.

 Whatever you choose, it’s important you do your homework on the different types of timeshares available.

 The last thing you will want is to invest in a timeshare scam that could leave you out of pocket.
-The Better Business Bureau (BBB) is encouraging consumers to exercise caution.
+Use caution and check out everything before you sign.

 A little research will be worth it when you’re enjoying your own personal luxury resort, whether it’s forever or for only a week.

 Do you need help to cancel a timeshare contract?
 Contact us today at Primo Management Group on (407) 757-2332.